LassoSoft/LassoGuide/lasso_guide_source/language/calling-lasso.rst

 The :program:`lasso9` tool can also accept code to execute from STDIN.
 This is useful when piping results from one command to the :program:`lasso9` tool in order for it to execute the given code.
-In order to have :program:`lasso9` get its code from STDIN, the ``--`` argument is used.
+In order to have :program:`lasso9` receive its code from STDIN, the :option:`--` argument is used.
 The following example uses the standard :command:`echo` command to produce code for the :program:`lasso9` tool to read from STDIN and then execute:

 .. code-block:: none